 - Corporate efforts to promote public acceptance of nuclear power plants.

 - As you subsidize nuclear, watch Nuclear (light blue line) move up, and Coal (brown line) and Natural Gas (dark blue line) move down in the “Global Sources of Primary Energy” graph.
 Nuclear displaces some fossil fuel sources, which keeps more carbon in the ground and helps reduce temperature modestly.

 - Nuclear competes with all energy sources available, so notice also what happens to Renewables (green line) when nuclear is incentivized —it goes down too.

 Potential Co-Benefits of Discouraging Nuclear🔗

 - Risk of exposure to radiation from a nuclear meltdown or hazardous waste is reduced.

-- Nuclear energy can use more water than coal for electricity production, so discouraging nuclear power can increase water access and help protect wildlife habitats, biodiversity, and ecosystem services.
+- Nuclear energy can use more water than coal for electricity production, so discouraging nuclear power can increase water security and help protect wildlife habitats, biodiversity, and ecosystem services.

 - Nuclear energy is fueled by uranium which can be harmful to mine, so discouraging nuclear energy can reduce risks to miners.

 - Nuclear power plants, uranium mines (which provide the fuel for nuclear power), and waste sites are often located in low-income, marginalized communities that often lack resources to advocate for stricter environmental regulations and oversight.

 - Mining uranium poses significant health risks to miners as well as surrounding communities due to water contamination and toxic waste.